 The first recorded instance of Bourton children being taught elementary skills, and in particular religious knowledge, was surprisingly early in the year 1717.
-The research carried out by Edith Jeacock in the 1970s refer to a school being built at the West end of Shrivenham for the children of Shrivenham, Watchfield and Bourton.
-(See SHS Listing No N394 for further information).
+The research carried out by the late Edith Jeacock in the 1970s refer to a school being built at the west end of Shrivenham for the children of Shrivenham, Watchfield and Bourton.
+(See SHS Listing No N394).
+Edith Jeacock also played her own part of the history of Bourton School by teaching there herself in the mid 1950s (see SHS Listing No N884).

 The first school building to be erected at the village of Bourton clearly bears the date of 1842.
-(Below - photo from 1905 courtesy Paul Williams).
-The cost of the building was provided by the local Tucker family who were successful Silk Merchants.
+(Photo above from 1905 courtesy Paul Williams - enhanced).
+The cost of the building was provided by the local Tucker family who owed their great success to Silk.
 (See SHS Listing N147 for further information).

-The Shrivenham Heritage Society Archive (SHS) contains a leather-bound book that belonged to the Trustees of Bourton School.
-(See SHS Listing No N770).
+Contained within a leather-bound book are the Minutes of the Trustees of Bourton School.
+(SHS Listing No N770).
 Those that made up the trust were predominantly members of the Tucker family, but there were others mentioned in the Indenture that was the legal instrument that formed it.
 However, the Indenture is dated 1847, five years after the school was built.
 The cover of the book, the first page and the little map showing the location of the school are shown below.